 Research

 recovery_earth_5893121smallDr.
-Wiveka Ramel has conducted clinical research at Stanford University, University of California San Diego, and Yale University since 1997.
-Her research has centered on psychological and biological risk factors and treatments for mood and anxiety disorders.
+Viveka Ramel conducted clinically oriented experimental and neuropsychological research at Stanford University, University of California San Diego, and Yale University between 1997-2009.
+Her research centered on psychological and biological risk factors and treatments for mood and anxiety disorders.
 Most of us have periods of mood fluctuations, and feelings of depression and anxiety, but for the majority, these episodes are not severe or enduring enough to develop into debilitating conditions such as major depression.
-Wiveka’s research is aimed at answering questions such as why some people are more likely than others to develop major depression, what makes someone vulnerable and/or resilient, and what are key ingredients in psychological interventions that reduce the chance of re-experiencing (relapsing into) major depression?
-She is particularly interested in the interplay between emotion and cognition and their neurobiological correlates in the areas of self-view, memory, rumination, acceptance, mindfulness and emotion regulation.
-To pursue those research goals, she is using methods from both psychological science (e.g., cognitive and behavioral tasks) and neuroscience (e.g., neuroimaging (fMRI) and other physiological indices).
-Here is a presentation Wiveka gave to a general audience that offers an example of her and others’ research on risk factors and treatments for major depression.
+Viveka’s research was aimed at answering questions such as why some people are more likely than others to develop major depression, what makes someone vulnerable and/or resilient to life stressors, how do people regulate their emotions, and what are key ingredients in psychological interventions that reduce the chance of re-experiencing (relapsing into) debilitating mental health conditions?
+Her research often centered on the interplay between emotion and cognition and their neurobiological correlates in the areas of self-view, memory, rumination, acceptance, mindfulness and emotion regulation.
+To pursue those research goals, she used methods from both psychological science (e.g., cognitive and behavioral tasks) and neuroscience (e.g., neuroimaging (fMRI) and other physiological indices).

 Emotional memory, brain, and depression vulnerability